ONLYOFFICE/docspace-api-sdk-typescript/docs/RoomsApi.md

 const apiInstance = new RoomsApi(configuration);

-let id: number; //The room ID. (default to undefined) let deleteRoomRequest: DeleteRoomRequest; //The parameters for deleting a room. (optional)
+let id: number; //The room ID. (default to undefined) let deleteRoomRequest: DeleteRoomRequest; //The parameters for deleting a room.

 const { status, data } = await apiInstance.deleteRoom(
     id,